keelanstuart/Celerity/README.md

 - Embedded JavaScript:
 Access object properties, handle input, play sounds, respond to events... all using JavaScript.

-- Dual Architecture for Development & Content Creation:
+- Dual Architecture for "Out of the Box" Development & Content Creation:
 The platform is split into two main parts:<br>
    - A generic host application, suitable for embedding or launching projects<br>
    - A fully-featured scene editor for creating and modifying game and simulation content